 One of the most important aspects of forming a real estate fund is to set the terms of the investment.
 When properly structured, real estate fund offering documents contain terms that adequately protect the fund sponsor and are attractive to investors.
-Real estate fund terms are driven by the fund’s strategy, the market trends within the fund’s specific asset class and the particular needs and objectives of the fund.
+Real estate fund terms are driven by the fund’s strategy, the market trends within the fund’s specific asset class, and the particular needs and objectives of the fund.
 It is crucial that the investment fund legal counsel have an in-depth understanding of current investment market trends and how those trends affect the strategy the fund will employ.

 A real estate fund sponsor’s compensation includes the carried interest (generally approximately 20% of the fund’s capital appreciation) and fees.
 There are a number of fees that real estate sponsors can charge, depending on the fund’s negotiating position with investors.
-We recommend that the shorter the track record of the sponsors the more streamlined the fee structure should be.
+We recommend that the shorter the track record of the sponsors, the more streamlined the fee structure should be.
 The most basic fee is an investment management fee.
 The investment management fee is assessed annually, typically ranging from 0.5% to 2%, (based on committed capital during the commitment period and based on capital contributions thereafter).
-Other potential fees include property management fees, leasing fees, financing fees and other administrative fees.
+Other potential fees include property management fees, leasing fees, financing fees, and additional administrative fees.

 Many real estate funds include a preferred return.
 Preferred returns range from 6% to 12% of the initial capital contribution.
 The preferred returns are accrued and compounded annually.
 The preferred return is distributed in accordance with the distribution waterfall upon capital events.